umbraco/UmbracoDocs/Fundamentals/Setup/index.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: "How to install and configure your Umbraco installation" meta.Description: "Information on the requirements to setup, install & upgrade Umbraco"
+meta.Title: "How to install and configure your Umbraco installation"
+description: "Information on the requirements to setup, install & upgrade Umbraco"
 ---

 # Setup